rijs/docs/primer.md

 We can take this even further:

-For convenience, all JS and CSS files under `/resources` will be auto imported on startup by the [resdir module](https://github.com/rijs/resdir) (ignoring any files with `test`).
+For convenience, all JS and CSS files under `/resources` will be auto imported on startup by the [resdir module](https://github.com/rijs/resdir) (ignoring any files with `test` or prefixed with `_`).
 Once loaded into server, they will be streamed to clients.
 This means at no point do you actually have to manually register any resources.

 Components will registered under the name matching their filename (without `.js`).
 You can write these files as follows: